 docker compose logs -f n8n

 Open your browser to http://localhost:5678 if running locally.
-Log in with the basic auth user and password from your .env.
-Create a test workflow and execute it.
-Restart the n8n container, then confirm your workflow persists and execution history remains intact.
-That verifies the Postgres connection and volumes are working.
+Log in with the basic auth credentials from your .env.
+Create a test workflow, execute it, then restart the n8n container and confirm everything persists.
+That verifies both the Postgres connection and volumes are working.

 If you plan to expose n8n on the internet, do not leave it on raw HTTP.
 Put it behind a reverse proxy with TLS and set N8N_PROTOCOL=https and N8N_HOST to your domain.
-Update WEBHOOK_URL to match your external URL exactly.
+Update WEBHOOK_URL to match.

 Basic security checklist

-Reverse proxy + SSL/TLS (NGINX, Caddy, or Traefik)
+Reverse proxy + TLS (NGINX, Caddy, or Traefik)

-- Terminate TLS at a reverse proxy.
-Caddy can auto provision certificates.
+Terminate TLS at a reverse proxy.
+Caddy auto-provisions certificates.
 NGINX plus Certbot is a solid classic.
-Traefik integrates nicely with Docker labels
+Traefik integrates well with Docker labels.
+Make sure your proxy forwards X-Forwarded-Proto and X-Forwarded-For so n8n knows it is behind HTTPS.

-- If you host under a subpath, set N8N_PATH and N8N_EDITOR_BASE_URL, and configure your proxy to preserve the path
+Update your environment variables to match.
+Set N8N_PROTOCOL=https, N8N_HOST=automation.example.com, and WEBHOOK_URL=https://automation.example.com.
+If hosting under a subpath, set N8N_PATH and N8N_EDITOR_BASE_URL and configure the proxy to preserve the path.

 Firewall and updates